 - Costas Varotsos' "Horizon", in the garden

-- Michalis Katzourakis' "Untitled A", in the herb garden
+- Michalis Katzourakis' "Untitled A", in the cafē

-- Michalis Katzourakis' "Untitled B", in the reception building
+- Michalis Katzourakis' "Untitled B", in the herb garden

-- Yannis Gaitis' "Little Man" (Anthropaki), in the cafe
+- Yannis Gaitis' "Transport Individual", in the cafē

 - George Zongolopoulos’ "Cycladic", on the stage